lerna-lite/lerna-lite/packages/version/README.md

 # **deps:** update dependency git-url-parse to v12 ([978bf36](https://github.com/.../978bf36)) by _Whitesource Renovate (bot@renovateapp.com)
 ```

-> We recommend you first try it with the `--git-dry-run` option so that you can validate your remote client access and inspect the changelog output.
+> We recommend you first try it with the `--dry-run` option so that you can validate your remote client access and inspect the changelog output.
 Make sure to revert your changes once you're satisfied with the output.

 ### `--changelog-include-commits-client-login [msg]`
 Specify if we want to include commit remote client login (ie GitHub login username) to the end of each changelog commit entry and wrapped in `(@...)`.
 You could also provide a custom format by using any of these tokens (`%l`, `%a`, `%e`), see examples below.